Showing 1 - 20 of 51 results

 File 604: Full Text >

-Jim Whittaker, REI sales manager, becomes first American to reach Mount Everest summit on May 1, 1963.
+Jim Whittaker becomes first American to reach Mount Everest summit on May 1, 1963.

-On May 1, 1963, Jim Whittaker, a sales manager for the Seattle-based firm Recreational Equipment, Inc. (REI) is the first American to reach the summit of Mount Everest, the highest mountain in the world.
+On May 1, 1963, Jim Whittaker of Seattle becomes the first American to reach the summit of Mount Everest, the highest mountain in the world.
+Whittaker works for Seattle-based Recreational Equipment, Inc. (REI), where he was the first full-time employee and will later serve as CEO.

 File 1281: Full Text >